GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/docs/03_scaling_up.md

 ### From Hardware to Software

-Over 90% supercomputers (94.2% to be precise) employ Linux as their operating system.
-In this post, a sequel to our last posts, we shall attempt to investigate the potentials of Linux which make it suitable and perhaps the best choice for supercomputers OS.
+Over 90% HPCs & supercomputers employ Linux as their operating system.
+Linux has four essential properties which make it an excellent operating system for the HPCS &  science community:

+!!! quote ""

+    === "Performance"
+        Performance of the operating system can be optimized for specific tasks such as running small portable devices or large supercomputers.

+    === "Functionality"
+        A number of community-driven scientific applications and libraries have been developed under Linux such as molecular dynamics, linear algebra, and fast-Fourier transforms.

+    === "Flexibility"
+        The system is flexible enough to allow users to build applications with a wide array of support tools such as compilers, scientific libraries, debuggers, and network monitors.

+    === "Portability"
+        The operating system, utilities, and libraries have been ported to a wide variety of devices including desktops, clusters, supercomputers, mainframes, embedded systems, and smart phones.

 ### Accessing software via modules